ahmedraslan28/ecommerce-api/README.md

 }
 ```

-replace the name and password with your on name and password
+replace the name and password with your own name and password